BusesInformation on bus services and rail connections can be found at:

 TaxisFind a taxi at any station with Traintaxi.

-On 30 May 2018 Virgin Trains West Coast launched a new partnership with Uber to encourage people to leave their cars at home and take the train.
+Virgin Trains West Coast have a partnership with Uber to encourage people to leave their cars at home and take the train.
 Customers buying their ticket on the Virgin Trains website will have the option to receive an SMS reminder with a link to book an Uber trip to the station and at the end of their Virgin Trains journey.

 CyclesTaking your bike on trains can be a fantastic experience but can also cause some problems.
 The following links provide advice: